Morning, Thursday, 31st October 2019

 Delegates will also discuss latest developments in innovation and technology.

-We expect case studies on engaging with existing and potential donors as the technology landscape around fundraising continues to develop - including how charities can improve their digital marketing and better use social media platforms, as well the utilisation of innovations such as contactless donations.
+We expect case studies on engaging with existing and potential donors as the technology landscape around fundraising continues to develop - including how charities can improve their digital marketing and better use social media platforms, as well as the utilisation of innovations such as contactless donations.

 The agenda also looks at how charities can build corporate partnerships outside the third sector to further their aims.